Overview of Relevant Statistical Standards

 CEPA and CReMA

-For ocean accounting, relevant CEPA categories include wastewater management (CEPA 2) covering discharge to marine waters[69]; protection and remediation of soil and water (CEPA 4) which "concerns surface water, groundwater and marine waters" including oil spill cleanup in coastal areas[70]; and protection of biodiversity and landscapes (CEPA 6) covering marine species and habitat protection, marine protected area management, and fisheries quota enforcement[71].
+For ocean accounting, relevant CEPA categories include wastewater management (CEPA 2) covering discharge to marine waters[69]; protection and remediation of soil and water (CEPA 4), which "concerns surface water, groundwater and marine waters" including oil spill cleanup in coastal areas[70]; and protection of biodiversity and landscapes (CEPA 6) covering marine species and habitat protection, marine protected area management, and fisheries quota enforcement[71].
 CReMA 13A covers production of energy from renewable sources including ocean energy (wave, tidal, thermal)[72].

 IUCN Global Ecosystem Typology

-As noted in Section 3.3, the IUCN Global Ecosystem Typology (GET) serves as the reference classification for ecosystem types in SEEA Ecosystem Accounting.
+As described in Section 3.3, the IUCN Global Ecosystem Typology (GET) serves as the reference classification for ecosystem types in SEEA Ecosystem Accounting.
 For ocean accounting, the GET provides a comprehensive typology of marine and coastal ecosystems organised into realms, biomes, and ecosystem functional groups.
 The Marine realm alone encompasses 20 ecosystem functional groups across four biomes, from seagrass meadows and coral reefs in the Marine Shelf biome to chemosynthetic-based ecosystems in the Deep Sea Floors biome[73].
 The transitional realms add further categories for shoreline systems, coastal wetlands, mangroves, estuaries, and other coastal ecosystem types[74].

 Cross-classification considerations